zw/bitcoin-gh-meta/README.md

 therefore here too, presumably because they were autodetected as spam by GitHub.

-Issues are split into groups of 100 to avoid upsetting GitHub's web interface, which won't show >1000 files on a page.
+While the point is mostly to survive GitHub downtime/removal, laanwj suggested folks may use this while GitHub is up, to view comment edit history.
+So, issues are split into groups of 100 to avoid upsetting GitHub's web interface, which won't show >1000 files on a page.

-This export was produced by [ghrip] [], a work-in-progress.
+This export is produced/updated by [ghrip] [], a hack-in-progress.

  [issue]: https://developer.github.com/v3/issues/#get-a-single-issue
  [pull]: https://developer.github.com/v3/pulls/#get-a-single-pull-request